 The visitors get annoyed by these features (for some users) and hence loading time tends to the left website immediately.
 It reduces our bounce rate and eventually drops the ranking.
 Which one is better when it comes to registering a form?

-Putting the entire request in one page or breaking them up in multiple stages?
+Putting the entire request on one page or breaking them up in multiple stages?

-The psychology behind large registration forms is actually very engulfing to users; they might think why I should fill these large forms.
-User’s simplicity is considered here most, so start fragmenting your huge registration forms and see the difference.
+The psychology behind large registration forms is very engulfing to users; they might think why I should fill these large forms.
+User simplicity is considered here most, so start fragmenting your huge registration forms and see the difference.

 User experience test has proved that the multistep process has always been most preferred and you have seen such practice in E-commerce cart of the website like Amazon, Flipkart, etc.